-To upgrade an existing server using IP only, see "Migrating IPX to IP" on page 43.
+To upgrade an existing server using IP only, see Section 3.1, "Migrating IPX to IP," on page 33.

-Migrating IPX to IP
+3.1 Migrating IPX to IP

 There are many reasons to migrate from IPX to IP, but three of the most important are discussed in the following sections.
-These sections describe migration strategies that are effective in meeting the following goals.
+These sections describe migration strategies that are effective in meeting the following goals:

-- "Migrating to Obtain Internet Connectivity" on page 44 - "Migrating to Cut IPX Administrative Costs" on page 44 - "Migrating To Have an IP Only Network Eventually" on page 54
+- Migrating to Obtain Internet Connectivity (page 33) - Migrating to Cut IPX Administrative Costs (page 33) - Migrating to Have an IP-Only Network Eventually (page 41)

-Migrating to Obtain Internet Connectivity
+3.2 Migrating to Obtain Internet Connectivity